 Microsoft will protect your data from those who attempt to gain access to its systems, as well as offer protection from data loss due to an outage or failure of their infrastructure.
 However, if your credentials were to become compromised, you’re on your own as far as Microsoft is concerned.
 During the on-premises era, we were much more risk-conscious, and most companies had robust security policies in place.
 But now that data has become accessible from all over the world, it is crucial to be aware of the increase in risk and implement additional security measures to cover it.

-In this article, we will share how you can improve your security within Office 365 without breaking the bank.
+In this article, we will share how you can improve your Office 365 security without breaking the bank.
 If you have a full license of Office 365, these next five tips will be available for you to implement in your system today.
 If you are only paying for a subset of the services, like Exchange Online, your options will unfortunately be limited.

 Login: Enable multi-factor authentication.